 Brussels 4 Breakfast

-We are re-shaping “Brussels 4 Breakfast” this autumn - the first change since its 2004 launch.
+We have re-shaped “Brussels 4 Breakfast” this autumn - the first change since its 2004 launch.
 We will focus on a limited number of `big-picture’ topics each month to reflect the big regulatory trends in this new EU legislative cycle.
 We have a number of seats available at the event for our members, so e-mail Graham@grahambishop.com if you would like to attend

 We need assistance from the City community of `Brussels’ finance watchers to get our evolution right!
 So we would like to involve you!
 The formal invitation from Andrew Hilton will be sent to you about two weeks before each meeting and will set out Graham’s first thoughts on the big topics that have emerged in the couple of weeks since the previous meeting - see his video invitation.

 But Graham would like to know if you agree – or have additional suggestions!
 E-mail him at Graham@grahambishop.com with your thoughts.

 (with the opportuity to attend the Breakfast live!)

 Brussels 4 Breakfast can earn you CPD points with CISI and London Institute of Banking & Finance

 After the Breakfast, Graham and Andrew go along CISI’s corridor to do a live 30-minute webcast to CISI members that can earn CPD points.
 Over the following month these webcasts attract an audience of about 400 who listen to the bitter end to earn their CPD – but about the same again dip in for a while.
 This webcast is available to non-CISI members later via Friends of GrahamBishop.com

 Later in the day, Graham writes up his comments on the discussion – and will now list the topics that actually stirred interest in the audience!
 Sometimes it can be rather surprising – and revealing about the real pressure points in financial regulation.
 His notes are available to Friends of GrahamBishop.com